rubygems/bundler-site/source/localizable/v1.12/guides/creating_gem.en.html.md

+---
+title: Developing a RubyGem using Bundler
+---

 # Developing a RubyGem using Bundler

 Bundler is a tool created by Carl Lerche, Yehuda Katz, André Arko and various superb contributors